-We always started every dinner with an order of Chinese BBQ pork.
-Properly enjoyed with some hot Chinese mustard and toasted sesame seeds, Sammy’s Char Siu was always my favorite part of dinner.
+When we visited Portland’s Chinatown in the 50s and 60s, we always started every dinner with an order of Chinese BBQ pork.
+Properly enjoyed with some hot Chinese mustard and toasted sesame seeds, Char Siu was always my favorite part of dinner.
 Decades later, I can still taste that barbecued pork.

 That’s both fortunate and frustrating, because it is practically impossible to find any Char Siu approaching that quality today in my home base of Sacramento.
 Buffet heat lamps and Red Dye #5 have become unwelcome additions to this ancient recipe.

 The reddish tint in a well done Char Siu isn’t from red dye, nor is it from barbecuing, because Chinese pork isn’t barbecued, nor is it properly soaked in food dye.
 The combination of ingredients, most of which are unique to Chinese cooking and not familiar to many of us, cause this reaction, manifested in taste, texture and color.

 Having first experimented with pork belly when making bacon, I started craving authentic Char Siu.
 Most dishes called Char Siu today are simply pork belly treated with a paste loaded with red dye, or from the contents of a package that looks like this:

 Further, some of the folks at my local Asian Mart were asking me why I was going to all the trouble to buy all the ingredients below, when I could just do what is tantamount to a shake ‘n bake with the above, which I learned is what most Chinese restaurants do today.
 I bought a package to study the ingredients, but I knew it wasn’t the real thing.

 After pouring over numerous recipes, I chose one that had great reviews, and seemed authentic.
 It’s from New York Chef Mark Matsumoto.
 Although I changed it up a bit and prepared it differently, Chef Mark’s original recipe and article can be found here.